Susan Polis Schutz: Career

 After earning her undergraduate degree, Schutz worked as a teacher and social worker in the Harlem neighborhood of Manhattan.
 She also took graduate courses in psychology and worked as a freelance writer for local publications.

 In 1986, she published To My Daughter With Love on the Important Things in Life, through her company Blue Mountain Press.
 It is a book of poetry dedicated to her daughter.
 Stephen Schutz, Susan's husband and Jordanna's father, designed and illustrated it.

 Schutz and Blue Mountain Arts came to wider attention with the founding, in 1996, of the bluemountain.com website.
 One of the earliest experiments with the electronic greeting card medium, the site was widely adopted by web users.
 In 1999, the dot-com venture Excite@Home bought bluemountain.com in a deal valued at $780 million.
 The 1999 price paid for bluemountain.com became an example of what was later seen as the excesses of the dot-com bubble: the website was sold again in 2001, to greeting card company American Greetings, for just $35 million in cash.

 Schutz is the executive producer and director of the documentary film Anyone and Everyone.
 The film featured the coming-out stories of gay sons and daughters, and their parents and premiered on KPBS public television in San Diego, California, in August 2007, before being scheduled to air on a number of other public television stations in the United States.

-Her latest film, "Love Wins Over Hate", was released in 2020.
+Her film, "Love Wins Over Hate", was released in 2020.
 The film, released months after the George Floyd protests, attempts to "[uncover] the origins and complexities of hatred in America."
 In a series of interviews with several white men who had previously held beliefs of white supremacy, Susan aims to examine how the men were able to change and overcome their racism over the course of the documentary.
 The film was released on October 7th, 2020 to positive reception.